 CHSMA’s faculty represents a diverse population of professional musicians trained specifically to teach others.
 Many of our instructors have one or more advanced degrees and are active performers.
-We also genuinely love helping students develop their own passion for music in our facility and now you can have the same teachers for piano lessons at home and voice lessons at home as well as lessons for other popular instruments.
+We also genuinely love helping students develop their own passion for music in our facility, but now you can have the same teachers for virtual lessons at home.

-We give several hundred online music lessons per week!
-We offer online piano lessons and online voice lessons to students of all ages and abilities, and cover all musical styles and genres.
-We also do remote music lessons for guitar, violin, viola and woodwinds.
+We offer online music lessons to students of all ages and abilities, and cover all musical styles and genres.
 Our teachers have received special, ongoing training on how to give great and effective lessons online.
 They’re also supported by our vast library of digital accompaniments and other online resources.

-Need a few more reasons to take music lessons online?
+Need a few more reasons to take music lessons?

 - Children with musical backgrounds do better in subjects like language, reading, and math and have better fine motor skills than their non-musical classmates.